 - (1) Maintenance and repairs of Police vehicles are undertaken at Police Garages or other authorised outlets. - (2) In urgent or emergency situations repairs may be undertaken at local garages.
-Members should provide a detailed report of the circumstances to the Manager, Fleet Services. - (3) It is the responsibility of the member in charge of a station/section to ensure that each vehicle is in a serviceable condition and kept clean. - (4) Vehicles are to be cleaned and all property removed on changeover.
+Members should provide a detailed report of the circumstances to the Manager, Fleet Services. - (3) It is the responsibility of the member in charge of a station/section to ensure that each vehicle is in a serviceable condition and kept clean. - (4) It is the responsibility of the member in charge of a station / section to ensure that any outstanding damage to vehicles is reported and repaired prior to vehicle changeover. - (5) Vehicles are to be cleaned, all property removed and any spare keys to be returned on changeover.